AnnaA123/web_perusteet/imageList/README.md

 # CSS Exercise - Image List

-This is an excercise mostly written by my teacher.
+--EDIT: This is an excercise mostly written by my teacher.--

 1. Clone this repo to a folder of your choise `git clone https://github.com/ilkkamtk/imageList.git` or download as ZIP
 2. Edit css/main.css